Listening for Sirens: Locating and Classifying Acoustic Alarms in City Scenes: TECHNICAL APPROACH

 \section{TECHNICAL APPROACH}

 In this paper, we employ two different learning schemes to detect the acoustic events and localise the respective sound sources.
-A full representation of the framework is provided in Fig. \ref{fig:architecture}.
-The network we use to perform segmentation and event classification is reported in the blue area of the figure (\textit{cf.} \emph{SeC}), while the one used to regress the direction of arrival of the sound is reported in the pink area (\textit{cf.} \emph{SL}).
+A full representation of the framework is provided in Fig.~\ref{fig:architecture}.
+The network we use to perform segmentation and event classification is reported in the blue area of the figure (\textit{cf.} Sound event Classification, \emph{SeC}), while the one used to regress the direction of arrival of the sound is reported in the pink area (\textit{cf.} Source Localisation, \emph{SL}).
 The acoustic events we are interested in analysing are sirens of emergency vehicles and horns.
-Specifically, we consider three types of siren: ``yelp'', ``wail'' and ``hi-low''.
-A description of the features employed is presented in Section \ref{subsec:features}, while a more detailed illustration of the deep architectures utilised is delineated in Sections \ref{subsec:mtl}, and \ref{subsec:ssl}.
+Specifically, we consider three types of sirens: ``yelp'', ``wail'' and ``hi-low'' \cite{ding2004adaptive}\cite{wagner2000guide}, which are the ones adopted in most countries.
+A description of the features employed is presented in Section \ref{subsec:features}, while a detailed illustration of the deep architectures used is delineated in Sections \ref{subsec:mtl} and \ref{subsec:ssl}.